xiaolai/regular-investing-in-box/docs/en/README.md

 >If it is really effective, then everybody will start doing it, and then it will no longer be effective.

 ## Part Two: Choosing a Target for Regular Investing

-Regular investing is simple, direct, and brutally effective, but, in addition to depending on the ability of the practitioner to earn money outside of the market, it depends even more on the selection of a quality investment target.
+Regular investing is simple, direct, brutal and effective, but, in addition to depending on the ability of the practitioner to earn money outside of the market, it depends even more on the selection of a quality investment target.
 If a mistake is made in the selection of the target, then the result over the long term will be terrible.

 It's important to note that what we are discussing is "how regular investors should choose an investment target", and not "how investors should choose the correct investment target".
 The former is a subset of the latter, and actually only has one more condition: